RemyMach/dns-focus/Readme.md

 2. copy the config file with the docker start command `cp .env.example .env`

-3. modify this command if you want to use an other mode for this dns server
+3. modify DOCKER_APP_COMMAND if you want to use an other command to start your dns-focus

 4. start the app in docker
 ```sh
 docker compose up --build
 ```

-#### env variables
+#### env-variables
-DOCKER_APP_COMMAND -> useful only to start the program in the docker env, this command will be used to start your container
+**Description :** DOCKER_APP_COMMAND is useful only to start the program in the docker env, this command will be used to start your container

 ## Licence